 These neurological deficits can be present upon hatching, or in some cases, develop years later.
 One hypothesis is that the "jaguar gene" is coupled with a vulnerability to neurological problems, and that these problems do not appear unless the animal undergoes some kind of stress.
 The majority of jaguar pythons that develop these effects seem to display them at an early age (less than a year).
 In most jaguars, these neurological effects may vary a bit over the lifetime of the snake, but do not appear to significantly deteriorate over time.
 They do not appear to effect the overall health or breeding ability of the jaguar python, nor is their any predictable pattern of inheritance for progeny that have come from a neurologically affected sire or dam jaguar python.

-Nidovirus is working it's way into a number of python collections.
-It is difficult to know the extent of the problem as some people that are selling pythons are not testing for nidovirus or are not transparent about nidovirus in their collection.
-Also, a python can be positive for nidovirus without showing signs of infection.
+Nidovirus is working its way into a number of python collections.
+It is difficult to know the extent of the problem as many if not most people that are selling pythons are not testing for nidovirus nor are transparent about nidovirus in their collection.
+Also, a python can be positive for nidovirus without showing signs of infection for a long time, possibly months to years.
 This means pythons are being sold that are positive for nidovirus without the buyer knowing this status.
-Without very strict protocols for containing nidovirus, it can destroy an entire python collection.
+Without very strict protocols for containing nidovirus, it can infect an entire python collection.
 Now more than ever it is essential to have trust in the people from which you are purchasing a python.
 I believe it is very important to become knowledgeable about nidovirus and to thoroughly question the nidovirus protocol of anyone from which you intend to buy a python.

-For a recent article on inoculation of nidovirus in ball pythons, check out this publication in Virology Journal (2018):
+For a recent article on nidovirus in Morelia pythons, check out this publication in Frontiers in Veterinary Science (October 2019):